ValksGodotTools/Template/README.md

 > [!CAUTION]
 > Avoid deleting `res://Template` and `res://GodotUtils`, doing so will cause certain features to stop working.
 I have tried my best to move all assets you would need to modify for your game outside of `res://Template` into `res://`.
 If you want to modify the contents of `res://GodotUtils`, please consider creating a pull request on the [repo](https://github.com/ValksGodotTools/GodotUtils) first.

+## FAQ
+### Q: Why am I getting errors when I load the project for the first time?
+A: This could be caused by 2 different reasons:
+  - You forgot to clone this repository with the `--recursive` flag.
+Simply run the command `git submodule update --init --recursive` to fix this.
+  - You are trying to run the project without an internet connection.
+The first time you run the project a internet connection is required, after that no internet connection is required.

+### Q: How do I fix the left hand in all the FPS animations sticking to where the right hand is?
+A: Closing and opening the Godot editor should fix it.

+### Q: Why am I getting errors in the console after switching to `X` genre?
+A: This could have happened due to 4 different reasons I know of:
+  - You forgot to close the Godot editor and re-open it.
+  - You clicked on "Save Changes" when a popup came up.
+You will need to re-download this repository and start over if this is the case.
+  - You saved a scene that was deleted by the setup script.
+Simply delete the scene and the errors in the console will go away.
+  - This is a bug in the repository and is not your fault.
+If this is the case please open up a [new issue](https://github.com/ValksGodotTools/Template/issues/new) describing the problem in detail.

 ## Contributing
 > [!IMPORTANT]
 > Please have a quick look at the [Projects Coding Style](https://github.com/Valks-Games/sankari/wiki/Code-Style) and contact me over Discord before contributing.
 My Discord username is `valky5`.